basecamp/policies/privacy/index.md

 Basecamp (the company) has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit [https://bbbprograms.org/programs/bbb-privacy-shield/eu-dispute-resolution](https://bbbprograms.org/programs/bbb-privacy-shield/eu-dispute-resolution) for more information and to file a complaint.
 This service is provided at no cost to you.
 Please do not submit GDPR complaints to BBB EU Privacy Shield.

 If your Privacy Shield complaint cannot be resolved through these described channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
 To learn more, please view the Privacy Shield Annex 1 at [https://www.privacyshield.gov/article?id=ANNEX-I-introduction](https://www.privacyshield.gov/article?id=ANNEX-I-introduction).

-## Location of Site and Data

-Our products and other web properties are operated in the United States.
-If you are located in the European Union or elsewhere outside of the United States, please be aware that any information you provide to us will be transferred to the United States.
-By using our Site, participating in any of our services and/or providing us with your information, you consent to this transfer.

 ## Changes & questions